ZTF SN Ia DR2: Colour standardisation of Type Ia Supernovae and its dependence on environment: Shape of the colour-residual relation

-Errors on the y-axis on the fit are the reason why a regular $\chi^2$ optimisation algorithm is biased in $\beta$ (as well as $\alpha$ and $\gamma$ when considering the full standardisation process), so that we need to use a total-$\chi^2$ fitting method to get unbiased standardisation parameters.
+Errors on the y-axis on the fit are the reason why a regular $\chi^2$ optimisation algorithm is biased in $\beta$ (as well as $\alpha$ and $\gamma$ when considering the full standardisation process).
+This is why a total-$\chi^2$ fitting method is needed in order to get unbiased standardisation parameters.
 The total-$\chi^2$ method fits for the "true" $x$ variables (in our case $c$) as latent parameters.
 This is illustrated in the bottom plots of Fig. \ref{fig:res_biais}.
 Indeed, on the bottom left plot are residuals corrected with noisy colours and $\beta$ fitted with the total-$\chi^2$ algorithm used throughout this paper.
-We find here $\beta_{\mathrm{total~}\chi^2}=3.14\pm0.01$, close to the input value $\beta_\mathrm{true}=3.15$.
+We found $\beta_{\mathrm{total~}\chi^2}=3.16\pm0.01$, close to the input value $\beta_\mathrm{true}=3.15$.
 On the bottom right plot of Fig. \ref{fig:res_biais} are the residuals corrected with noisy colours and $\beta$ fitted with the usual $\chi^2$ algorithm.
-We find $\beta_{\mathrm{regular~}\chi^2}=3.01\pm0.02$, a $6.9\sigma$ bias.
+We found $\beta_{\mathrm{regular~}\chi^2}=3.02\pm0.02$, a $6.1\sigma$ bias.
 The lower $\beta$ is trying to compensate for the tilt seen at low colour.
-A detailed explanation of the total-$\chi^2$ fitting method can be found in Section 4.2 of \drpaper{Ginolin et al 2024a}, as well as a more thorough investigation of biases on fitted standardisation parameters using realistic ZTF sample simulations in Appendix A.
+A detailed explanation of the total-$\chi^2$ fitting method can be found in Section 4.2 of \cite{Ginolin_2024a}, as well as a more thorough investigation of biases on fitted standardisation parameters using realistic ZTF sample simulations in their appendix A.

 \end{appendix}